graciellehigino/ms_range_interactions/manuscript.md

 was exagerated because we were missing information on the presence of an interacting species (i.e., this also indicates that there is a mismatch - or complementarity - between the IUCN and GBIF data for their prey).

-![Mismatch between serval's range loss and GBIF occurrence of its prey.
-The left panel shows the reduction of serval's range when we consider the IUCN data on its prey.
+![Mismatch between servals' range loss and GBIF occurrence of its prey.
+The left panel shows the reduction of servals' range when we consider the IUCN data of its prey.
 On the right panel, we added GBIF data on both serval and its prey, with a buffer for the prey to account for species mobility.](figures/serval_mismatch_combined.png){#fig:serval}

 Finally, the extreme case of _Canis aureus_ illustrates a lack of both